-The structure of the Web Service has two sets of ports: User-facing Input/Output ports and Resource-facing Input/Output ports [5, 6], as shown in Fig. 1.
+The structure of the Web Service has two sets of ports: User-facing Input/Output ports and Resource-facing Input/Output ports [5, 6], as shown in Figure 1.

 Figure 1.
-The structure of a Web Service with user-facing Input/Output ports and resourcefacing Input/Output ports
+The structure of a web service with user-facing input/output ports and resourcefacing input/output ports

-The WS user interface discussed above corresponds to user-facing I/O, and the native interface corresponds to resource-facing I/O. Hence, the role of the Web Service in question is to transcode in both directions between the two sets of ports with respect to display and events, so that the user accesses the user-facing I/O as if he/she were accessing the resource - the collaboration software application - itself.
+The WS user interface discussed above corresponds to user-facing I/O, and the native interface corresponds to resource-facing I/O. Hence, the role of the Web Service in question is to transcode in both directions between the two sets of ports with respect to displays and events, so that the user accesses the user-facing I/O as if he/she were accessing the resource - the collaboration software application - itself.